griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

 ```
 ### Setting up gene set databases
 In order to perform our pathway analysis we need a list of pathways and their respective genes.
 There are many databases that contain collections of genes (or gene sets) that can be used to understand whether a set of mutated or differentially expressed genes are functionally related.
 Some of these resources include: [GO](http://www.geneontology.org/), [KEGG](https://www.kegg.jp), [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb), and [WikiPathways](https://www.wikipathways.org/index.php/WikiPathways).
-For this exercise we are go to investigate [GO](http://www.geneontology.org/) and [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb).
+For this exercise we are going to investigate [GO](http://www.geneontology.org/) and [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb).
 The [GAGE](https://bioconductor.org/packages/release/bioc/html/gage.html) package has a function for querying [GO](http://www.geneontology.org/) in real time: [go.gsets()](https://www.rdocumentation.org/packages/gage/versions/2.22.0/topics/go.gsets).
 This function takes a species as an argument and will return a list of gene sets and some helpful meta information for subsetting these lists.
-If you are unfamiliar with [GO](http://www.geneontology.org/), it is helpful to know that GO terms are categorized into the three gene ontologies: "Biological Process", "Molecular Function", and "Cellular Component".
+If you are unfamiliar with [GO](http://www.geneontology.org/), it is helpful to know that GO terms are categorized into three gene ontologies: "Biological Process", "Molecular Function", and "Cellular Component".
 This information will come in handy later in our exercise.
 GAGE does not provide a similar tool to investigate the gene sets available in MSigDB.
 Fortunately, MSigDB provides a  download-able `.gmt` file for all gene sets.
 This format is easily read into GAGE using a function called [readList()](https://www.rdocumentation.org/packages/gage/versions/2.22.0/topics/readList).
 If you check out [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb) you will see that there are 8 unique gene set collections, each with slightly different features.
-For this exercise we will use [c8](https://www.gsea-msigdb.org/gsea/msigdb/collection_details.jsp#C8), which is a collection of gene sets that contain cluster markers for cell types identified from single-cell sequencing studies of human tissue.
+For this exercise we will use the [C8 - cell type signature gene sets collection](https://www.gsea-msigdb.org/gsea/msigdb/collection_details.jsp#C8), which is a collection of gene sets that contain cluster markers for cell types identified from single-cell sequencing studies of human tissue.

 ```R
 # Set up go database